-All third parties with access to person-identifiable/confidential data must sign Stockport NHS Foundation Trusts latest confidentiality agreement or information sharing protocol and the requirements of this agreement should be disseminated to the third parties employees.
+All third parties organisations and suppliers that may have access to or process Stockport NHS Foundation Trust person-identifiable/confidential data must sign the Trust's latest data processing agreement or information sharing agreement and the requirements of this agreement should be disseminated to the third parties employees.
+Individual confidentiality agreements should also be signed by third party employees or contractors.